-Jorge Ariel Escobar (b.
-1994) is a queer/Latinx image-maker who holds an MFA from the University of Wisconsin-Madison, where he was an Ed-GRS Fellow and received the Temkin Exhibition Award.
-His photographic work focuses on intimacy and desires, highlighting the ephemera qualities of short-term romantic encounters between queer men, while portraying the male form through a softer lens.
-Recent solo exhibitions include the Wriston Art Galleries in Appleton, WI, and the Common Wealth Gallery in Madison, WI.
-Other credits include group exhibitions at the Trout Museum of Art (Appleton, WI), the Center for Fine Art Photography (Fort Collins, CO), Candela Gallery (Richmond, VA), The Image Flow (San Anselmo, CA) and the Museum of Contemporary Photography (Chicago, IL).
-He has further attended residencies and workshops at AZULE (Hot Springs, NC), Penland School of Craft (Bakersfield, NC), and Anderson Ranch Art Center (Snowmass Village, CO).
-Jorge’s work is included in the permanent collection at the Museum of Contemporary Photography and was awarded First Place at the TMA Contemporary Exhibition at the Trout Museum of Art.
+His recent solo exhibitions include the Wriston Art Galleries (Appleton, WI) and Task Gallery (Milwaukee, WI).
+His work has also been featured in group exhibitions at the Trout Museum of Art (Appleton, WI), the Center for Fine Art Photography (Fort Collins, CO), Candela Gallery (Richmond, VA), The Image Flow (San Anselmo, CA), and the Museum of Contemporary Photography (Chicago, IL).
+His photographs are part of the permanent collection at the Museum of Contemporary Photography and earned First Place at the TMA Contemporary Exhibition at the Trout Museum of Art.

 Contact at jorgearielescobarphoto@gmail.com.